Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Related Work

 \subsection{Part aware 3D generation}

-Instead of generating an 3D object as a whole, part aware 3D generation methods generate objects with part-level information. \cite{gao2019sdm} learns two separate VAEs to model global structural information and detailed part geometries. \cite{yang2022dsg} encodes 3D objects into a representation that disentangles structure and geometry. \cite{mo2019structurenet} utilizes a graph VAE to encode shapes into hierarchical graph representations. \cite{wu2020pq} applies a Seq2Seq generative network for part assembly and generation. \cite{nakayama2023difffacto} independently models part geometry and global part transformation, and conditioned on both of them, a diffusion model synthesizes the final shape. \cite{koo2023salad}, on the other hand, generates part geometry latents with one diffusion model and synthesizes the global geometry with another diffusion model conditioned on these latents. \cite{liu2024part123}, a recent release, learns a Neus model from generated multi-view images and corresponding 2D segmentation maps provided by \cite{kirillov2023segment}, and extracts 3D segmentation masks using a clustering algorithm.
+Instead of generating an 3D object as a whole, part aware 3D generation methods generate objects with part-level information. \cite{gao2019sdm} learns two separate VAEs to model global structural information and detailed part geometries. \cite{yang2022dsg} encodes 3D objects into a representation that disentangles structure and geometry. \cite{mo2019structurenet} utilizes a graph VAE to encode shapes into hierarchical graph representations. \cite{wu2020pq} applies a Seq2Seq generative network for part assembly and generation. \cite{nakayama2023difffacto} independently models part geometry and global part transformation, and conditioned on both of them, a diffusion model synthesizes the final shape. \cite{koo2023salad}, on the other hand, generates part geometry latents with one diffusion model and synthesizes the global geometry with another diffusion model conditioned on these latents. \cite{liu2024part123} learns a Neus model from generated multi-view images and corresponding 2D segmentation maps provided by \cite{kirillov2023segment}, and extracts 3D segmentation masks using a clustering algorithm. \cite{chen2024partgen} starts from multi-view images, applies diffusion-based networks for consistent part segmentation, completes each part across views, and reconstructs 3D parts using a pre-trained model..

 While these methods can produce shapes with plausible structures and part geometries, they frequently depend on object datasets with part-level annotations and fail to generalize beyond the datasets used for training.
 Furthermore, they do not generate articulation parameters for individual parts, causing the generated parts to be individually non-manipulatable in simulation, which limits their applicability in downstream tasks for robot learning.